 “Students learned the fundamentals of marketing, product, price, place and promotion and discussed strategy throughout the eight weeks.
 Students sold bracelets for $5 each, by promoting the product over social media in each student’s respective state,” Barnett said.

 “In the sport marketing industry, companies are making deals all over the world.
-This project gives students a chance to experience what this looks like by having them work individually and as a collaboration while they’re at remote locations off campus.
-The experience gives them a sense of the business side of sports marketing,” he added.
+This project offered students a chance to experience what this looks like by having them work individually and in collaboration while they’re at remote locations off campus.
+The experience gave them a sense of the business side of sports marketing,” he added.

 As an added benefit, the group’s project was featured on the Today Show.
-According to Spano, Lori Poland, EndCAN co-founder, appeared on the show September 24 with Megyn Kelly.
+According to Spano, Lori Poland, EndCAN co-founder, appeared on the show in September.

 During the interview, Poland told her story of how she was a victim of child abuse.
 Her experience inspired her to help young children.
 Dr. Richard Krugman, EndCAN co-founder, spoke about the Foundation.